Gabegi/Private_DNS_Terraform_Azure/README.md

 # Private_DNS_Terraform
 Private Azure DNS Zone in Terraform

-This repo showcases a simple example on how to set-up a private DNS Zone in Azure using Terraform Code
+This repo showcases a simple example on how to set-up a private DNS Zone in Azure using Terraform Code.

+You need to add a folder vars and add the tfvars file in there.

+Potential improvement is to use modules

 Navigate to the repo and run: